Skip to content

 You should talk with your diabetes health professional and together you can decide if CGM or Flash GM is suitable for you—or the person you care for.
 This is because not all products are suitable for everyone.

-This resource has information about the devices subsidised through the NDSS, their compatibility with insulin pumps and smartphone and smart devices, and links to guidelines about appropriate use.
+This resource has information about the devices subsidised through the NDSS, their compatibility with insulin pumps and smart devices, and links to guidelines about appropriate use.

 Download